HarryWill/Interactive-Tearable-Interface/README.md

 I'm currently developing six, interactive devices to study user responses to reconfigurable interfaces.

-Each device features a screen, an Arduino and four infrared recievers and transmitters for communication.
+Each device is powered by an Arduino and features an LCD screen, four infrared recievers and four infrared transmitters.

-The layout of these devices will be entirely changable, effectively altering the shape of the combined screen on top.
+The layout of these devices will be changable and they join together using magnets.
+Changing the arrangement effectively alters the shape of the combined screen on top causing differwnt content to display.

 I'm currently writting a variety of programs to demonstrate the functionality of my prototypes!

-The "Basic Functionality" folder holds basic classes containing examples of the various libraries I am using.
+If you are looking to undertake a similar project, my "Basic Functionality" folder is a good place to start.
+It contains examples of using the required libraries for this project.

 # Important
 This project is currently on hiatus.
 Please message me if you have any questions.